tcwicks/ChillX/README.md

 - Minimizing GC overheads
 - etc...

-As a matter of fact ZeroMQ plus MessagePackSharp used to be my goto frameworks for implementing Services / Micro Services ranging from ETL to Machine Learning model processors (Tensorflow.Net / TorchSharp) to various other transaction processing backends.
+As a matter of fact ZeroMQ (Router Dealer pattern) plus MessagePackSharp used to be my goto frameworks for implementing Services / Micro Services ranging from ETL to Machine Learning model processors (Tensorflow.Net / TorchSharp) to various other transaction processing backends.
 Unfortunately however each time I end up having to re-implement a significant amount of plumbing.
 Hence I decided to put this framework together combining the best features from each implementation.

 ### Custom serializer: